 The southwest province of Yunnan is the main habitat of wild Asian elephants in China.
 In 1958 and 1980, the province set up two nature reserves, including one in Xishuangbanna, to preserve the elephants and other species.
 There are about 280 wild Asian elephants recorded in Xishuangbanna, the Dai autonomous region that is the largest habitat for the animal in China.

 Elephants forage at a farm on Aug.
 31 near Simao district in Puer, Southwest China’s Sichuan province.
 Photo: Zheng Xuan/State-Owned Asian Elephant Research Center

 According to the local forest authority, human casualties from wild elephant attacks in Xishuangbanna soared since 2016.
-In 2019 alone, 12 people were killed by wild elephants in the prefecture, compared with a total of 33 deaths over the two decades through 2010.
+In 2019 alone, 12 people were killed by wild elephants in the prefecture.
 So far in 2020, seven people have died in clashes with wild elephants.
 Li’s wife was the fourth person killed by the same herd of elephants, Caixin learned.

 Including other wild elephant reserves, all of Yunnan province recorded 32 deaths and 159 injuries caused by elephant attacks between 2011 and 2017, provincial government data showed.

 In addition to casualties, wild elephants have also caused huge economic losses for local people by destroying property and crops.
 Data from the Yunnan provincial forest bureau showed that wild elephants led to an average of 30 million yuan ($4.5 million) of losses to the province every year between 2015 and 2019 based on damage to farmland and disruption of economic activities.